Frequently Asked Questions

 |No claim made or pending during the preceding 5 consecutive years of insurance

 Can I transfer my No Claim Bonus Discount?

-In the event that you want to shift your insurance policy from any other company to HDFC ERGO, you can transfer the No Claim Bonus accrued on your previous policy.
+In the event that you want to shift your insurance policy from one company to the other, you can transfer the No Claim Bonus accrued on your previous policy.
 You can avail the full benefit as you would with your previous Insurer

 Can I pay the premium for my auto Insurance in installments?